eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 In this way, Approval asks voters to project their nuanced preferences into the dichotomous domain.
 It treats those preferences perfectly, and gives you a winner.
 We necessarily lose a decent swathe of information.
 The question is how much that loss of information hurts the outcomes.

 As I've written about before, VSE (Voter Satisfaction Efficiency) is one measure of the outcomes of a system.
 [Approval gets a VSE range of 89-95%](https://electionscience.github.io/vse-sim/VSEbasic/).
 Meaning, it gets the "optimal" outcome about 90-95% of the time.
-That is *absurdly* good, especially in comparison to Choose one voting getting about 72-86%, and STAR voting getting 91-98%.
-Approval is not perfect, but it's absurdly good for it's simplicity and practicality.
+That is *absurdly* good, especially in comparison to choose-one voting getting about 72-86%, and STAR voting getting 91-98%.
+Approval is not perfect, but it's absurdly good for its simplicity and practicality.
 And that simplicity comes with the benefit of being particularly robust to insidious pathologies that can arise in more complex systems like RCV and STAR.

 No participation failures, no vote splitting, no spoilers, no monotonicity failures, no favorite betrayal.
 Your vote can only help the candidates you vote for.
 Easy to count, easy to understand, easy to participate in.
 That's a pretty fantastic report card.
 Okay, that's enough, I can't help but make the case for Approval again.
 Let's wrap this up.